Palmentuin, Presidential Palace in Paramaribo © David Stanley

-Boasting some impressive natural attractions, Suriname's sparse savannah is interrupted by verdant rainforests teeming with exotic wildlife, while at least five mountain ranges tower above this mysterious land.
-Yet, it remains a commonly overlooked destination and most who come here are armed with mosquito repellent, a Dutch dictionary and a sense of adventure.
+Boasting some impressive natural attractions, Suriname's green savannah is interrupted by verdant rainforests teeming with wildlife, while at least five mountain ranges tower above this mysterious land.

-The historic inner city of Paramaribo, the capital of Suriname, is also a UNESCO World Heritage site.
-Paramaribo contains beautiful colonial architecture and is a great place for any travellers to start exploring.
-Take a walk in the Maagdenstraat and buy some handcrafted jewellery, head to the Sunday flea market to pick up some souvenirs, and enjoy a picture-perfect sunset with an ice-cold beer at the Waterkant (waterfront).
+The historic inner city of Paramaribo, the capital of Suriname, is also a UNESCO World Heritage Site.
+Paramaribo contains beautiful colonial-era architecture and makes a great travel base.
+Take a walk in the Maagdenstraat and buy some handcrafted jewellery, or head to the Sunday flea market to pick up some souvenirs before enjoying a picture-perfect sunset with an ice-cold beer at the Waterkant (waterfront).

 Become our Suriname Travel Expert